July 25, 2022

 You can use Trello Boards to create a space for your team members where they can express themselves.
 They can share their comments on what they think went well, what didn’t go as planned, and the most important things they’ve learned from the project.

-These are crucial pieces of organizational knowledge team members collect and gather for future projects.
-This documentation of “lessons learned” will assist new team members and help provide insight.
+Team members collect and gather these crucial pieces of organizational knowledge for future projects.
+This “lessons learned” documentation will assist new team members and help provide insight.

-When you assign each person on the team to commit to writing out the lessons they’ve learned on these Boards, you create a repository of valuable information that can help others.
+When you assign each team member to commit to writing out the lessons they’ve learned on these Boards, you create a repository of valuable information that can help others.

 You can decide to formalize this process or ask your team members to add information they deem valuable.
 Either way, the insights they will share will be crucial for future projects and teams.
 Besides, your team members will also feel valued as they see their opinions are being taken seriously, increasing their commitment to their work.